Chūnibyō: History

 The term was used by Japanese comedian Hikaru Ijūin in 1999, who described the effect as if it were an illness he had contracted.
 Ijūin made a statement disavowing the idea in 2009, as it had changed from a light-hearted remark to a condition that was studied seriously in psychology.
 In 2008, Hyōya Saegami wrote a book called (中二病取扱説明書, Chūnibyō Toriatsukai Setsumei Sho), or "Chūnibyō User Manual", in which he identifies three types of chūnibyō: "DQN", who act like delinquents; "subculture", who go against the mainstream trends; and "evil eye", who aspire to have special powers.

 Legacy

-Literary critic Boshi Chino expressed that he would like to give the novel Don Quixote the subtitle "Chūnibyō Starting from 50 Years Old", from the vicious cycle observable within the work.
+Literary critic Bōshi Chino expressed that he would like to give the novel Don Quixote the subtitle "Chūnibyō Starting from 50 Years Old", from the vicious cycle observable within the work.
 This is characterized by "the protagonist's viewing of the world through colored glasses" causing "the people around him to play along in order to avoid denying his delusions, but in the end only causing the protagonist to succumb more and more to those delusions".